Can I deposit my tax refund into someone else's account?

 The IRS will then have to re-process the refund, cut a check, and send it by mail.
 You will (eventually) get your refund, but it'll take longer than it would have taken had you requested a check refund in the first place.

-- What if I entered the wrong bank information for direct deposit?
+- What if I entered the wrong bank account for direct deposit or I need to change it?